TMJ And Bruxism: What’s The Difference?

-By understanding more about your oral health challenges, you can make the right choice when it comes time to assessing your treatment options.
+By understanding more about your oral health challenges, you can make the right choice when it comes time to assess your treatment options.
 As trusted oral health professionals, we’ve noticed that many of our patients confuse TMJ and bruxism.
 These two conditions are quite unique and so within this post, we’ll explain the differences between the two and the various treatment options available.

 Bruxism is one of the results of prolonged teeth grinding.
 It’s a condition that usually shows its symptoms when the patient is asleep.
 This is important because studies show that the force of a person biting down during their sleep is six times more powerful than if they grind their teeth while awake.
 It’s a leading factor behind many of the associated symptoms of bruxism.
 For example, when bruxism is allowed to continue unabated, the patient will experience worn enamel on their teeth, which can eventually lead to worn teeth and jaw bone issues.